Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: LQG disks weighted by CLE nesting statistics

-In order to apply Proposition \ref{prop:limit-eps}, we need to argue that $(\Gamma_0,\lambda, (\w_t)_{t\in J(X)})$ and $(\theta^z_\delta)$ in \eqref{eq32} can be sampled conditionally on the restriction of $h$ to the complement of $\cup_i B_r(z_i)$.
+We now want to apply Proposition \ref{prop:limit-eps} to this functional.
+In the proof above, we described the probability kernel used to sample $(\Gamma_0,\lambda, (\w_t)_{t\in J(X)})$ and $(\theta^z_\delta)$ in \eqref{eq32} conditionally on $(h,\z)$.
+The key observation is that this probability kernel only depends on $(h,\z)$ through $\z$ and the restriction of $h$ to the complement of $\cup_i B_r(z_i)$.
 This is indeed true since the target point of the CPI $w_\infty$ is sampled from the $\gamma$-LQG boundary measure with respect to $h$ which is measurable with respect to the restriction of $h$ to the complement of $\cup_i B_r(z_i)$.
 Similarly, the points $(\w_t)_{t\in J(X)}$ are sampled from the $\gamma$-LQG boundary measures of the cut out components which are also measurable with respect to the restriction of $h$ to the complement of $\cup_i B_r(z_i)$.

 In order to prove \eqref{eq32} it is therefore sufficient to argue that the function $F$ satisfies the assumptions appearing in Proposition \ref{prop:limit-eps}.

 Measurability of $F$ is immediate, and boundedness follows from boundedness of $\wt f$ and the upper and lower bounds at the end of Theorem \ref{thm:loopexpconv}.
 To argue that $F$ satisfies the required continuity property, we consider a sequence $(g^\z_m)$ as in Proposition \ref{prop:limit-eps}.
 By the support condition on $(g^\z_m)$, adding the functions to the field does not affect the process $\bm{Y}$ and the boundary lengths of the cut out components.
 Thus